 And that is where I am.

-I will be commencing the CPL element in the coming weeks and intend to have finished all elements necessary for me to apply to an airline by the end of this year (2023).
+I will be commencing the CPL element in the coming weeks and intend to have finished all elements necessary for me to apply for pilot jobs to an airline by the end of this year (2023).

 Getting to where I am, only a few years ago seemed impossible.
 My dream looked like it was only that – a dream.
 And, whilst I am not there yet, I’m certainly closer than I ever thought.
 My advice to anyone that has a ‘normal’ financial background like myself is never, ever give up.
 Things work out and if you want it bad enough, you will get there.